Crystal-Bell/Master-Hub-START-HERE-/README.md

 The "Vitals-Based Alert" (VBA) Protocol Logic CONTINUITY_OF_CARE.md
 CONTINUITY_OF_CARE.md in your -Fleet-&-Operational-Systems-
-​The "Incident Command Integration" Protocol (ICIP)Protocol: Human-Preference Priority (HPP)Simulation: The Ring of Fire "Cascading Tectonic Event"REALITY_OF_THE_WORLD.md
+​The "Incident Command Integration" Protocol (ICIP)Protocol: Human-Preference Priority (HPP)
+Simulation: The Ring of Fire "Cascading Tectonic Event" REALITY_OF_THE_WORLD.md..
+ENTRY: THE GENESIS COVENANT – OPEN OPERATIONAL STANDARD (2026)Status: Open-Source / Public Domain
+Objective: A universal framework for autonomous stewardship during cascading environmental events.
+Access: This protocol is designed for rapid integration by any emergency response entity, local brigade, or individual community group.
+​Why this change matters:
+​Removes the "Gatekeeper" effect: When you label something "classified," you make yourself the gatekeeper.
+By labeling it "Open-Source," you make the protocol the hero.
+​Encourages Innovation: If people think it's classified, they won't try to add to it or improve it.
+By calling it an "Open Standard," you invite them to build upon your 129 repositories.
+​Reduces Fear: You want to break tension, not create it.
+"Open-Standard" sounds helpful and safe; "Classified" sounds like a threat.